[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 Laro smiled, "He will.
 'Nefforlank' will be just a name, from now on.
 Not the 'Worst Place' any more."

-Devlel agreed, but, so as mildly to tease her new lover, she expressed a bit more concern for the wanderer from Starside.
+Devlel however, so as mildly to tease her new lover, expressed a bit more concern for the wanderer from Starside.
 "It's a bit soon, nevertheless, to tread that patch of ground..."

 "Thanks to you," said Devlel with a fond squeeze of his arm.